JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

-#### Overview:
+# Overview:
 Appformix is used for network devices monitoring.
 Based on Appformix webhook notifications to Salt master, automatically make REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.
 The "faulty" device will be considered logically down for a certain amount time, and the SDN controller will reroute the LSPs around this device during the maintenance period.
 After the maintenance period, LSPs are reverted back to optimal paths.

-#### Building blocks:
+# Building blocks:

 - Juniper devices
 - Northstar SDN controller.
 Version 4 or above is required
 - Appformix
 - SaltStack based

-#### webhooks Overview:
+# webhooks Overview:

 - A webhook is notification using an HTTP POST.
 A webhook is sent by a system A to push data (json body as example) to a system B when an event occurred in the system A. Then the system B will decide what to do with these details.
 Usage is event driven automation.
 - Appformix supports webhooks.
 A notification is generated when the condition of an alarm is observed.
 You can configure an alarm to post notifications to an external HTTP endpoint.
 AppFormix will post a JSON payload to the endpoint for each notification.
 - SaltStack can listens to webhooks and generate equivalents ZMQ messages to the event bus
 - SaltStack can reacts to webhooks (Event driven automation)

-#### Building blocks role:
+# Building blocks role:

-- Appformix:
+## Appformix:
-    - it collects data from Junos devices.
+- It collects data from Junos devices.
 - it generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
 The JSON body provides the device name and other details.

-- SaltStack:
+## SaltStack:
 - Only the master is required.
 - it listens to webhooks
 - it generates a ZMQ messages to the event bus when a webhook notification is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - the reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
 - the sls file used in this content does the following: it parses the data from the ZMQ message and extracts the network device name. it then passes the data extracted the ZMQ message to a runner and execute the runner.
 The runner makes REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.

-- Northstar:
+## Northstar:
 - Handle the REST calls received by SaltStack, i.e put the "faulty" device in maintenance mode.
 The "faulty" device will be considered logically down for a certain amount time, and Northstar will reroute the LSPs around this device during the maintenance period.
 After the maintenance period, LSPs are reverted back to optimal paths.

-#### Requirements:
+# Requirements:

 - Install appformix
 - Configure appformix for network devices monitoring
 - Install northstar (version 4 or above)
 - Add the same network devices to northstar

-#### How to use this content:
+# How to use this content:

-##### Install Appformix
+## Install Appformix
 This is not covered by this documentation

-##### Configure Appformix for network devices monitoring
+## Configure Appformix for network devices monitoring
 This is not covered by this documentation

-##### Install Northstar (version 4 or above)
+## Install Northstar (version 4 or above)
 This is not covered by this documentation

-##### Add the same network devices to Northstar
+## Add the same network devices to Northstar
 This is not covered by this documentation

-##### Install SaltStack
+## Install SaltStack
 This is not covered by this documentation

-##### Configure the Salt master configuration file
+## Configure the Salt master configuration file

 ssh to the Salt master and open the salt master configuration file:
 ```